 Martin Luther King, Princess Diana, Leonard Bernstein, Walter Cronkite, Colin Powell, Helen Keller, Ronald Reagan, Bill Gates, John Kennedy, Vince Lombardi, Steve Jobs, the Beatles, Tim Russert, John Glenn, Mother Teresa . . . to name a few.

 We looked up to them, and to other role models, because of their accomplishments, such as overcoming obstacles to achieve greatness, speaking up when no one else would, living rags-to-riches stories, being poster children for honesty and integrity, putting others’ needs ahead of their own, and fighting tirelessly for causes they believed in.
-Many of these individuals changed our world . . . forever.
+Many of these role models changed our world . . . forever.

 I know it’s a generality, but would you be proud if your kids followed in the footsteps of many of today’s politicians, professional athletes, Hollywood celebrities, or pop musicians?
 There’s no need to mention them by name.
 You know who I’m talking about.
-Sure, there are some wonderful people to celebrate, but too many of today’s public figures are train wrecks –– purveyors of greed, recklessness, or dishonesty.
+Sure, there are some wonderful role models to celebrate, but too many of today’s public figures are train wrecks –– purveyors of greed, recklessness, or dishonesty.
 Too often they’re excused for drug and alcohol abuse, marital infidelity, and personal arrogance as we sit mesmerized by their fame.
 Need I say more?

 I’m not suggesting that role models have to be saints, but let’s get real.
 Many executives can’t tell the difference between right and wrong until they’re caught, many politicians appear to treat integrity as a liability, and celebrities live so close to the edge that many are in danger of falling off.
 Shame?
 Disgust?
 Public outrage?
 Nope. . .
 Too many journalists are no longer interested in reporting the facts; they’re more concerned with ratings, shaping the news, or giving cover to those who subscribe to their personal views.
 Obviously, there’s a void that needs to be filled.